-Visit Loikaw, Myanmar (Burma)
+Visit Loikaw, Myanmar

 Written (in English) across the water bottles, posters and tea shops around Loikaw is the phrase ‘Good wine, good sausage, good friends, good memories.’
-Indeed, this sums up the capital of Myanmar’s Kayah state, where a sense of community is often quickly fostered with visitors by an offering of homemade (and usually potent) rice wine and a coil of spicy sausage.
+Indeed, this sums up the capital of Myanmar’s Kayah State, where a sense of community is often quickly fostered with visitors by an offering of homemade (and usually potent) rice wine and a coil of spicy sausage.

 Until recently, visitors needed a permit to visit this small eastern state that shares a border with Thailand.
-While Loikaw is the capital, it’s retained a village feel with one-story wooden houses, wide, dusty roads and small farmsteads where chickens and pigs roam free.
+While Loikaw is the capital, it’s retained a village feel with one-storey wooden houses, wide, dusty roads and small farmsteads where chickens and pigs roam free.
 Tourism is in its infancy here, so your experience will be a little less polished than elsewhere in Myanmar — you’ll also see few fellow visitors.

 The town itself sprawls at the foot of a limestone monolith that’s topped with the Thiri-Mingalar Taung Kwe pagoda.
 The Buddhist temple has sweeping views of the surrounding mountains — especially photogenic at sunset.
 A series of staircases criss-cross the rock to reach the top, passing smaller shrines along the way.
 If steep steps aren’t for you, you’ll find a gleaming golden tower at the back containing an elevator to the top.